Lodge online

 If you also hold an AFS licence and maintain a trust account to hold funds in the course of providing a financial service, you cannot use the same account to keep trust funds you receive as part of your credit service business, even if the same client is involved.

-For each financial year that you operate a trust account, you must lodge a:
+For each financial year that you operate a trust account, you must lodge:

 Completion and lodgement of these forms is a multi-step process.
-First, you will need to complete and sign Part 1 of the trust account statement (Form CL70), including trust account details for the financial year, and give this to your appointed auditor.
+First, you will need to complete and sign Part 1 of Form CL70, including trust account details for the financial year, and give this to your appointed auditor.

-After you have received the audit report from your auditor, you must complete and sign Part 2 of the trust account statement (Form CL70) and then lodge these two forms, together, with ASIC: see ‘Lodgement below.
+After you have received the Form CL71 from your auditor, you must complete and sign Part 2 of Form CL70 and then lodge these two forms, together, with ASIC: see the lodgement process below.

-These forms must be lodged with us within three months of the end of the financial year to which they relate—that is:
+These forms must be lodged with us within three months after the end of the financial year to which they relate – that is:

-We may grant an extension to the usual time limits if you and your auditor make a request for an extension before your due date for lodging the statement and audit report.
+We may grant an extension to the usual time limits if you and your auditor make a request for an extension before your due date for lodging Forms CL70 and CL71.
 Our approval of such a request may be subject to conditions.

-To request an extension of time, you and your auditor will need to submit a jointly signed letter that provides a reasonable explanation for why the statement and report cannot be lodged within the required time.
+To request an extension of time, you and your auditor will need to submit a jointly signed letter that provides a reasonable explanation for why Forms CL70 and CL71 cannot be lodged within the required time.
 The letter should also specify the end date of the extension period you are seeking.
-The letter can be submitted in the same manner that you lodge forms: see ‘Lodgement’ below.
+The letter can be submitted in the same manner that you lodge forms: see the lodgement process below.

 Auditor of your trust account